The personal experience of online learning: an interpretative phenomenological analysis

 Student interaction is critical to online social cohesion and collaborative learning.
 However, online learners need to adjust to the computer mediated communication (CMC) medium of the online environment.
 This study explores online learners’ experiences of asynchronous text-based CMC using an interpretative phenomenological analysis of interviews with six online students.
 The analysis revealed that the constraints of written communication and lack of human interaction causes difficulties in adjusting and coping with the online learning environment.
 Four major themes were identified: the inability to express one’s self fully; difficulties establishing relationships; comparing one’s self to others and the written word as an ineffective learning medium.
 The study’s findings highlight a need for better student and tutor collaboration to facilitate a safe and interactive environment.
 Effective academic and social support can enhance online learning, improve student satisfaction and encourage students to persist with their learning.

-Keywordse-learning; Interpretative phenomenological analysis
+Keywordse-learning; Interpretative phenomenological analysis; student interaction

 Year2015